ProfBird/CS246-CourseMaterials/Labs/Lab1/Assignment1Instructions.md

 ## Objective

-Develop a *requirements document* for a software system that solves problems for a hypothetical business described in the transcript of an interview with the buisness owener.
+Develop a *requirements document* that describes the requirements for a software system that will solve business problems for a hypothetical business described in the transcript of an interview with the buisness owner.

-Your team will do one of these case studies:
+Each team will do one of these case studies:

 1. [Taste of Heaven Restaurant](CaseStudy1-TasteOfHeavenRestaurant.html)
 2. [PremierDeckSolutions](CaseStudy2-PremierDeckSolutions.html)